 If you need a powerful computer for your home office that won’t put you in the red, then look no further.
 We’ve curated a fine selection of three options that put the “top” in laptop — the Apple MacBook Air, MacBook Pro, and Dell XPS 13.
 With prices starting from $880 and discounts up to $100 off, these laptop deals are great for just about everyone.

 Under the hood, it’s powered by the latest 10th-generation Intel Core i5 processor with a standard 8GB of RAM for fully capable multitasking that won’t melt the fans.
 Unfortunately, the integrated Intel UHD graphics card isn’t very good for anything other than basic processes, like photo editing.
 So, if you plan on playing games on your off time or editing videos, your hands are tied.
 The speakers are also a bit on the weaker side, causing audio to sound a bit hollow.
-A pair of headphones or a speaker easily fixes this though.
-Other than these minor setbacks, the Dell XPS 13 is definitely a welcome addition to any work setup.
+A pair of

 The Dell XPS 13 boasts an efficient 256GB SSD for quick transfer speeds and minimal loading delays as you work.
 While program files might eat huge chunks of storage, there should be more than enough space for a small archive’s worth of documents.
 If you’ll be taking it around, you’ll be glad to know that it’s even lighter than a MacBook Air, weighing in at just 2.7 pounds, making it effortless to bring with you wherever.
 You don’t even need to bring the charger either.
 The Dell XPS 13 can last an insanely long time, upward of 19 hours, so you can work non-stop without needing to take breaks to recharge.
 With USB-C, microSD, and Thunderbolt 3 ports, you have your bases covered when it comes to connectivity.